 Programs and Activities

 FFA’s local, state and national programs and activities help members develop public speaking skills, conduct and participate in meetings, manage financial matters, strengthen problem-solving abilities and assume civic responsibility.
+The three divisions of a Program of Activities are Growing Leaders, Strengthening Agriculture, and Building Communities.
 Degrees earned at local, state and national levels recognize members’ accomplishments.

 Competitive events and award programs in areas such as public speaking, commodity marketing and agriscience recognize student achievement and encourage them to excel beyond the classroom while developing career skills.